lucapette/web/main/content/writing/improving-fakedata-performance-for-fun.md

 Not bad for a totally un-optimised piece of code.
 Thanks Go!

 It sounds really fast, right?
-Well, it depends 🙃
+Well... it depends 🙃

 Let's compare fakedata to the yes command: